wildbits/lead/README.md

 ## What

-**Lead** is a mobile application that allows to evaluate the amount of weight required for every dive. **Lead** has two modes, *absolute* and *relative*.
+**Lead** is a mobile application that allows to evaluate the amount of weight required for every dive. **Lead** implements two methods of evaluation, *Archimedes* and PADI's *Basic Weighting Guidelines*.

-### Absolute mode

-In this mode, **Lead** evaluates the amount of weight to carry according to the `diver body`, `set of gears` and `environment`.

-This mode is useful for divers which have no reference and need an estimation about the weight to carry for a dive.

-### Relative mode
+### Archimedes method

-In this mode, **Lead** evaluates the amount of weight to be added or removed relatively to a reference dive done by the same diver.
-It compares the `diver weight`, `set of gears` and `environment` of the reference dive as well as the one being planned.
+With this method, **Lead** evaluates the amount of weight to carry by applying the archimedes principle on the `diver body`, `set of gears` in a specific `environment`.
+Each element is considered as a mass and volume to compute the resulting buoyancy.

-This mode is useful for divers which have built a reference through experience in a specific environment and get to dive in a new and different environment (typical when travelling).
+### Basic Weighting Guidelines method

+With this method, **Lead** evaluates the amount of weight to carry by following the PADI's basic weighting guidelines.
+The result is meant to be a starting point for a buoyancy check.

 ## Why